 - Class 0: process specific

 There is no one-size-fits-all answer to designing a system to remove water from compressed air.
-The right solution for you will depend on several variables, including your system usage, the atmospheric and environmental conditions in the region where you are located, and the indoor environment in which your system is installed and operated.
-Most importantly, it depends on the dew point requirements for your air.
-Understanding the purity requirements for your air is the first step to compressed air system design.
-If you’re not sure if your current system is meeting your needs, compressed air testing can determine how much moisture, oil, and particulate is in your air.
+The ideal solution for you will depend on several variables, including your system usage, your local atmospheric and environmental conditions and the indoor environment in which you use your system.
+Most importantly, it depends on your air's dewpoint and purity requirements.
+Understanding these is the first step to compressed air system design.
+If you’re unsure if your current system meets your needs, compressed air testing can determine how much moisture, oil and particulate is in your air.